 Vertava Health offer specialized treatment for alcohol addiction and health conditions such as narcolepsy.
 At our alcoholism rehab centers, patients are assessed by compassionate treatment teams and provided with customized therapies to meet their unique needs.

-Alcohol abuse can affect people very differently.
+Alcohol use can affect people very differently.
 While some may respond well to a simple change in lifestyle, others require more intensive treatment.
-When a person struggles with substance abuse and a co-occurring physical health condition, treatment can be more challenging.
+When a person struggles with substance use and a co-occurring physical health condition, treatment can be more challenging.

 Vertava Health’ alcohol rehab programs provide treatment to people from all walks of life.
 Our rehab centers combine traditional therapies like group counseling with medication-assisted treatment, relaxation therapies, and motivational interviewing.
 Many public and private insurance companies can help offset the cost of treatment.